 Anger itself is a completely normal and very human feeling.
-As a fleeting feeling it is relatively unproblematic but if anger starts to control your life and to affect your relationships then there may be underlying issues that will need to be further explored.
+As a fleeting feeling it is relatively unproblematic, but if anger starts to control your life and to affect your relationships then there may be underlying issues that will need to be further explored.

-In evolutionary terms anger has been a necessary feeling that helped our survival.
+In evolutionary terms, anger has been a necessary feeling that helped our survival.
 In its biological function anger is a response to a perceived threat.
 The instinctive way to express anger is through aggression.
 This would allow us to fight and to defend ourselves when under attack.
 Physically the body responds by showing an increased heart rate and blood pressure.

-Therapy can help clients who experience uncontrollable anger, feelings of aggression and rage by encouraging them to actually verbalise their anger in the therapy session rather than outside.
+Counselling can help clients who experience uncontrollable anger, feelings of aggression and rage by encouraging them to actually verbalise their anger in the therapy session rather than outside.
 It can be a relief for clients to give vent to their destructive feelings without having to worry about doing damage to the relationship with the therapist.

 Clients are safe in the relationship with the therapist who is trained to verbally receive anger without being damaged or destroyed by it.
-The therapist can help to get to the root cause of the client’s anger by linking what is happening now to past events and by exploring whether the client’s anger is related to other, more deep seated feelings.
+The counsellor can help to get to the root cause of the client’s anger by linking what is happening now to past events and by exploring whether the client’s anger is related to other, more deep-seated feelings.
 This may help to clarify the intensity of the anger and help clients to feel less guilty about being angry.
 If there is a real reason for guilt, i.e. somebody got hurt; the client may wish to work with the therapist on mending a broken relationship and to find ways to control their anger.